elastic/apm-agent-go/README.md

 [![codecov.io](https://codecov.io/github/elastic/apm-agent-go/coverage.svg?branch=main)](https://codecov.io/github/elastic/apm-agent-go?branch=main)

 **NOTE**: This repository is in maintenance mode.
-Bug fixes will continue to be applied, but no further development will take place.
+Bug fixes will continue to be applied, but no new features will be implemented.
 To replace this agent, we recommend you to [migrate to the OpenTelemetry Go API and SDK](https://www.elastic.co/blog/elastic-go-apm-agent-to-opentelemetry-go-sdk), which provides similar features.
 In order to help you do a seamless migration,